sinanpl/OaxacaBlinder/README.md

 #> unexplained_b        2.48      64.6% 0.3537071  1.859117 3.2261392
 ```

-In addition, coefficients can be extracted vor the variable-level
+In addition, coefficients can be extracted for the variable-level
 estimates

 ``` r